Ben Cauley: Plane crash

 On December 8, 1967, Otis Redding and the Bar-Kays flew in Redding's twin engine Beechcraft H18 plane to Nashville, Tennessee, for three weekend gigs.
 The following day, December 9, they took the Beechcraft to Cleveland, where they appeared on Don Webster's Upbeat TV show with Mitch Ryder and the Detroit Wheels.

 On December 10, on their commute to Madison, Wisconsin, at 3:28 p.m., the plane, which carried Otis Redding, his partner, and the majority of the Bar-Kays, crashed into Wiicawak Bay (then known as Squaw Bay) in Lake Monona, on the outskirts of Madison.
 Bar-Kays bassist James Alexander had taken a different flight, as there was not enough room left on Redding's plane.
 Cauley, who was sitting directly behind Otis Redding in the co-pilot's seat, had fallen asleep on the flight clutching his seat cushion.
 He awoke when he realized he could not breathe.
 He said that he then saw bandmate Phalon Jones look out of a window and say "Oh, no!"

-Cauley then unbuckled his safety belt which ultimately allowed him to separate himself from the wreckage.
+Cauley unbuckled his safety belt, which ultimately allowed him to separate himself from the wreckage.
 Other victims, including Redding, were found still in their seats.
 According to Jet magazine, which interviewed Cauley and the authorities who assisted in the rescue attempt, the rescue divers could not be in the water for more than 15 minutes at a time due to the freezing temperature of the water.
 Madison Police Inspector John Harrington was quoted as saying that a person without insulated SCUBA gear "wouldn't live longer than 20 or so minutes" in the icy water.